okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-servers/index.md

 Every Okta org comes with a built-in authorization server called the org authorization server.
 The base URL for the org authorization server is `https://{yourOktaOrg}`.

-You can use the org authorization server to perform SSO with Okta for your OpenID Connect apps or to get an access token for the Okta APIs.
+Use the org authorization server to perform SSO with Okta for your OIDC apps or to get an access token for the Okta APIs.
 You can't customize audience, claims, policies, or scopes for this authorization server.

 The issuer for access tokens from an org authorization server is `https://{yourOktaOrg}`, which indicates that only Okta can consume or validate it.
-The access token can't be used or validated by your own apps.
+Your apps can't use or validate this access token.
 The contents of the access token are subject to change at any time without notice.
 Therefore, any attempts to validate the access token may not work in the future.

 #### Org authorization server discovery endpoints